sbb-design-systems/lyne-components/src/elements/flip-card/flip-card/readme.md

 The `sbb-flip-card` component displays an informative card that reveals more informations when clicked or toggled programmatically.
-It's meant to be used together with `sbb-flip-card-summary` and `sbb-flip-card-details`.
+It's meant to be used together with [sbb-flip-card-summary](/docs/elements-sbb-flip-card-sbb-flip-card-summary--docs) and [sbb-flip-card-details](/docs/elements-sbb-flip-card-sbb-flip-card-details--docs).

 ```html
 <sbb-flip-card>